 First the names of declared local classes and components are found.
-Here modifiers are merged to the local elements and redeclarations take effect.
+Here modifiers are merged to the local elements and redeclarations take effect (including redeclared elements, see Section 7.3).
 Then base-classes are looked up, flattened and inserted into the class.
 The lookup of the base-classes should be independent of the order in which they are handled, and a name used for a base-class may not be inherited from any base-class.